dgl/bash-ircd/README.md

 This is full of them.

-The main item left is the channel files aren't cleaned when users quit, so after a while things get quite messy.

 ## Security 🔐 🚨

 I suspect this has some hilarious security holes.
 You could put stunnel in